-Step 23 - Horizontal Duct Connection
+Step 7 - Horizontal Duct Connection

-Depending on the unit size, see either Fig. 3 and 4 (size 17), Fig. 8 and 9 (sizes 20 and 24), or Fig. 13 and 14 (size 28) for locations and sizes of the horizontal duct connections.
-Note that there are 2 different return air duct connection locations - one for unit without an economizer (on back side of unit) and a different one for unit equipped with an economizer (on left end, under the economizer hood).
+Refer to Fig. 2-13 for locations and sizes of the horizontal duct connections.
+Note that there are two different return air duct connection locations - one for unit without an economizer (on back side of unit) and a different one for unit equipped with an economizer (on left end, under the economizer hood).
 The supply air duct connection is on the back side.
-See Fig. 23 for top view depicting typical horizontal duct arrangements.
+See Fig. 20 for top view depicting typical horizontal duct arrangements.

-NOTE: 48HC size 17 to 28 units are factory assembled as either dedicated horizontal or vertical units.
+NOTE: 48TC size 17 to 30 units are factory assembled as either dedicated horizontal or vertical units.
 These units cannot be field converted.